Skip to content

 The problem

-Each client sent in their monthly invoices and receipts as a mix of PDFs, photos taken on phones, scans of paper, and the occasional email forwarded with the receipt buried in an attachment.
-Bookkeepers spent the first two weeks of every month reading documents, typing the data into Xero, picking the right account category, and chasing missing line items.
+Every month, clients sent in their invoices and receipts in whatever format was nearest at hand.
+PDFs.
+Phone photos.
+Scans of paper.
+Emails forwarded with the receipt buried in an attachment.
+The first two weeks of every month, the bookkeepers were reading documents, typing them into Xero, picking the right account category, and chasing missing line items.

 The approach

-The build set up a per-client folder pipeline.
-Clients dropped documents into their shared folder anytime during the month. n8n watched the folder, ran each document through an LLM with prompts tuned to Thai-language receipts and English-language supplier invoices, and pulled the relevant fields: vendor, date, amount, tax line, line items, currency.
+Every client got a shared folder.
+They dropped documents in throughout the month, in any format. n8n watched the folder.
+An LLM read each document, with prompts tuned for Thai-language receipts and English-language supplier invoices, and pulled out vendor, date, amount, tax line, line items, currency.

-Each extracted invoice landed in an Airtable review queue, with a suggested account category based on past similar invoices for the same client.
-The bookkeeper’s job became reviewing the suggestions, correcting the few the system got wrong, and approving the batch into Xero.
-The flow handled around ninety-two percent of invoices without intervention.
+Each extracted invoice landed in an Airtable review queue with a suggested account category based on previous similar invoices for that client.
+The bookkeeper checked the suggestions, fixed the few the system got wrong, and approved the batch into Xero.
+About ninety-two percent of invoices needed no manual touch.

 The result

-Invoice processing time per client per month dropped from around twelve hours to about two and a half.
-The firm now uses the freed capacity to provide actual financial advice to its clients, which is the work the senior partners had wanted to be doing for years.
-They added eight new clients without hiring a single additional bookkeeper.
+Invoice processing per client per month went from twelve hours to about two and a half.
+The freed time went into actual financial advice, which is the work the senior partners had wanted to be doing for years.
+The firm took on eight new clients without hiring another bookkeeper.

 "We added eight new clients without hiring a single bookkeeper.
 The team now spends most of their time advising clients instead of typing data.
 That is the work I have wanted them to do for years."